rl1987/trickster.dev/tricksterblog/content/post/advanced-network-traffic-interception-techniques-with-mitmproxy.md

 $ mitmproxy --mode socks5
 ```

-This will launch mimtproxy as SOCKS5 server, bound to a standard port - 1080.
+This will launch mitmproxy as SOCKS5 server, bound to a standard port - 1080.
 We can try it with curl:

 ```